dfinity/portal/docs/developer-docs/index.md

 ---
 # Introduction

-The Internet Computer blockchain is poised to help you start a revolution with a new way to design, build, and release dapps.
+The [Internet Computer blockchain](https://wiki.internetcomputer.org/wiki/Introduction_to_ICP) is poised to help you start a revolution with a new way to design, build, and release dapps.

 ## Developing Dapps

-The Internet Computer is a blockchain that runs canisters, which are code units bundling together WebAssembly bytecode and the memory pages the bytecode runs in.
+The Internet Computer is a blockchain that runs [canister smart contracts](https://internetcomputer.org/how-it-works/architecture-of-the-internet-computer/#canister-smart-contracts), which are code units bundling together WebAssembly bytecode and the memory pages the bytecode runs in.
 The Internet Computer is composed of individual subnet blockchains running in parallel and connected together by the use of Chain Key cryptography.
 This means that canisters running on a subnet can seamlessly call canisters hosted in any other subnet of the Internet Computer blockchain.
 Moreover, the governance system of the Internet Computer can dynamically increase the capacity of the Internet Computer by adding new subnets, allowing dapps to scale out.

 Developers can thus build new dapps consisting of multiple canisters running in parallel on different subnets and possibly integrate them with existing canisters already running on the Internet Computer.